hnouh/Project2-TriviaAPI/projects/02_trivia_api/starter/README.md

 ```
 #### POST /quizzes
 - General:
-    - Creates a new quiz using the quiz_category(0 if want all), previous_questions.
+    - Creates a new quiz using the quiz category(0 if want all), previous questions array.
 Returns the question and success value.
 - `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"quiz_category":2,"previous_questions":[]}'`
 ```
 {